Are you looking for a non-boring way to increase students’ reading comprehension and boost reading test scores?

 Implementing the Prove It Reading Strategy

 Though you’ll only need to choose one text, the two examples within this article are… James and the Giant Peach (Roald Dahl) and What Was the Underground Railroad?
 (Yona Zeldis McDonough).

 For the Prove It reading strategy to be most effective, students need a personal copy of the text.

 A photocopied chapter or section of a book works fine if individual student copies of the book aren’t available.

 Choose a book that aligns with what you’re teaching in class.
-Also, you want to ensure that the chosen book has sufficient information/enough words.
+Also, ensure the chosen book has sufficient information/enough words.

 Now that you’ve chosen a book, it’s time to write comprehension questions and statements.
 Ideally, these questions and statements are leveled.

 The idea is that some questions are harder to answer than others.

 Throw in a couple of questions that can’t be answered directly from the text; readers will have to rely on prior knowledge and personal experiences.

 You don’t have to reinvent the wheel.
 Many of the texts you’re already using with students have accompanying questions and statements.

 Following are the questions and statements for the two book examples.

 James and the Giant Peach (Chapter 1)